Kajidaikō no Arubaito o Hajimetara Gakuen Ichi no Bishōjo no Kazoku ni Kiniirarechaimashita: Characters

 Haruto's childhood friend.
 She is a first-year student and Haruto's junior at the karate dojo he helps out with.

 Media

 Light novel

 The series is written by Shiohon, who originally began posting it as a web novel on the online publication platform Shōsetsuka ni Narō on May 22, 2023.
 It was later picked up for publication by SB Creative, which began publishing it as a light novel under their GA Bunko imprint on April 14, 2024.
-Four volumes have been published as of June 2025.
+Six volumes have been published as of June 2026.